 - Coat pan with cooking spray in between each crepe.

-- Spread the Honey Whipped Cream inside each crepe.
+Spread the Honey Whipped Cream on each crepe.

 - Roll or fold the crepe and top with the blueberry sauce.

-- You can reheat the blueberry sauce by adding 1/2 teaspoon water while you warm it over medium-low heat.
+You can also reheat the blueberry sauce on its own by adding couple tablespoons of water while you warm it over medium-low heat.